 Scope: The scope and quality of the research project for the master's thesis for the MALT is expected to be of such a caliber that it could be submitted to a refereed journal in the student's discipline.
-The research project must be on a modern language education-related topic (i.e., issues related to methods of teaching languages, literatures and cultures, target language use in the classroom, student outcomes, biliteracy, or dual language programs, among others).
+The research project must be on a modern language education-related topic.
 This thesis can be written in English or in Spanish.